 - MFIdentifier selector, allowing users to select elements from the M-Files vault configuration, such as classes or property definitions.

-- Enumerations (to choose from a pre-defined static list of values).
+- Enumerations to choose from a pre-defined static list of values from an enumeration.

 - A Placeholder editor, to allow the user to create a text template that will be filled with metadata.